 for historians before Newton the time frame did not include a group of events; a group of events contained a time frame.
 This perspective led them to use a variety of relative dating systems, none of which had an absolute temporal significance apart from the group of events that gave it its meaning.
 Since we use an absolute time line as a basis for our synthetic understanding of the past, modern scholars have often viewed the relative time lines of early historians with condescension, calling relative time simple and primitive.Wilcox, D.J.
 (1987) The Measure of Times Past: Pre-Newtonian Chronologies and the Rhetoric of Relative Time.
 Chicago: University of Chicago Press.

-Regarding timelines, we can distinguish between linear narrative and rhizomatic narrative.
+Regarding timelines and causality, we can distinguish between linear narrative and rhizomatic narrative.
 In the latter, we can never trace an effect back to a single, discrete cause.
-Laboratories were invented to try to isolate particular causal relationships, but in real life we can never account for all the variables.
+Laboratories were invented to try to isolate particular causal relationships, but in life outside the lab we can never account for all the variables.
 Also, in tracing causes, how far back should we go?
-And as for effects, how far forward should be go?
+And as for effects, how far forward should we go?
+They are all contingent selections.
 Here is a passage from a John Cheever short story that illustrates this problem:

 Nine times out of ten, Francis [the father] would be greeted with affection, but tonight the children are absorbed in their own antagonisms.
 Francis had not finished his sentence about the plane crash before Henry plants a kick in Louisa’s behind.
 Louisa swings around, saying, “Damn you!”
 Francis makes the mistake of scolding Louisa for bad language before he punishes Henry.
 Now Louisa turns on her father and accuses him of favoritism.
 Henry is always right; she is persecuted and lonely; her lot is hopeless.
 Francis turns to his son, but the boy has justification for the kick–she hit him first; she hit him on the ear, which is dangerous.
 Louisa agrees with this passionately.
 She hit him on the ear, and she meant to hit him on the ear, because he messed up her china collection.
 Henry says that this is a lie.John Cheever, “The Country Husband”